ArchiDAO/ArchiDAO-website/current_Goerli-TestnetDeployment.md

         override(ERC721)
     {
-    // Check if the NFT is transferable
-    // require(isTokenTransferable, "The NFT is soulbound and not transferable");
+    // Check if the NFT is transferable require(isTokenTransferable, "The NFT is not transferable");

     // Perform the transfer as normal
     return super.transferFrom(_from, _to, _tokenId);